 Wait!
 It's likely that what you really want to do is mark a donor as inactive.
 Please read the Removing Donors section above.

 The only scenario where it might make sense to permanently delete a donor profile is in the case of a junk testing profiles like Gene Parmesan.
-If you created a few of these while you were testing out Giving, and it pains you look at them, consider refunding any test transactions and then using the Delete option.
+If you created a few of these while you were testing out Giving, and it pains you look at them, consider refunding any test transactions and then using the Delete option in the People App.

 After the delete operation is complete, if there are any donations left in your Giving database, they'll be marked with (Deleted).